yoshi-taka/documentation/content/en/tracing/compatibility_requirements/_index.md

 ---
 title: Compatibility Requirements
 kind: documentation
+type: multi-code-lang
-description:
+# description:
+# type: tracing
-further_reading:
+# further_reading:
-- link: "/tracing/setup/"
+# - link: "/tracing/setup/"
-  tag: "Documentation"
+#   tag: "Documentation"
-  text: "Add the tracing library to your application"
+#   text: "Add the tracing library to your application"
-aliases:
+# aliases:
-  - /tracing/compatibility
+#   - /tracing/compatibility
 ---

 Choose your language to see the compatibility requirements and supported integrations for Datadog APM.